Buying a home in the USA compared to the UK and Ireland

 When buying a home on either side of the pond, if the buyer is relying on a loan to purchase the home, then the lender will want to make sure that the home is worth the money the lender is giving to the buyer.
 The bank wants to know that they can recoup their money in the event the buyer defaults on the mortgage.

-In American real estate, an independent 3rd party, called an APPRAISER, will visit the home and look at it's the overall condition.
+In American real estate, an independent 3rd party, called an APPRAISER, will visit the home and look at its overall condition.
 The appraiser will then write up a report giving their price opinion of the home based on the sale of comparable homes in that neighborhood.
 The report then goes to the lender's underwriter for approval.

-If the appraised value of the home comes in at the agreed to sale price or above, then all is good in the world.
+If the appraised value of the home comes in at the agreed-to sale price or above, then all is good in the world.
 If it comes in low, well then the buyer and the seller have negotiation to do.

 Note that the appraiser is given a copy of the sales contract and already knows the agreed sale price and 9 times out of 10 the appraisal will pass.
 If they were doing the appraisal blind there might be a lot more failed appraisals.
-The appraisal is ordered by the mortgage broker or lender and buyer pays for it and is part of their closing costs.
+The appraisal is ordered by the mortgage broker or lender and the buyer pays for it and is part of their closing costs.